anubhavsinghofficials/nodejs-error-handling/README.md

   - Other application specific errors, eg: MongoDB errors (see get-error-details function in the code)

 - These are just few examples of errors, there can be many!!, Hence, a proper error handling mechanisms are necessary to gracefully handle these erreors.
 So how do we do that?

+### Error Catching & Handling

+- Since Error propagation up in stack, Error Catching refers to Identifying and handling of those errots.
+Some examples of handling mechanisms are:
+  - Try catch wrapper
+  - global error handler middleware (express only)
+  - Unchaught Exceptions
+  - Uncaught Promise Rejections

+- See the codebase to see how these are implemented